ric03uec/infra/devbox/Readme.md

     - tmux resurrect plugin
     - shortcuts and colors
 - [x] add local public key in new user's authorized keys
-- [  ] copy the remote public key in local keychain
 - [x] copy local github key to remote
     - this should be the key used for all github related operations

 **Basic packages**

 - [x] install nvim
 - [x] configure nvim
     - install all relevant plugins